-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2020.
-The Company has assessed the standards and interpretations have no material impact on the Company.
+The abovementioned amendments that are applicable for annual periods beginning on or after January 1, 2021 have no material impact on the Company.

 (3) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, but not yet adopted by the Company as at the end of the reporting period are listed below.